 This group is for people who are not ready or do not want to become abstinent from alcohol, but would like to gain more understanding of how alcohol effects them personally.

-It will enable you to make an informed decision as to whether you want to stop drinking dependently and we will support you through this process.
+This brief treatment intervention will enable you to make an informed decision as to whether you want to stop drinking dependently and we will support you through this process.

-Peer mentoring
+Peer mentor

 Peer mentoring provides additional support to individuals who are focused on recovery from addiction.
 It is a mutually supportive relationship between two people built on empathy and shared personal experiences.

 The peer mentors are volunteers with the i-access service and at some point have been through treatment for addiction.
 They have received specialist training to support individuals with their recovery and treatment.
+The trainings are the NOVA (Nurturing Opportunity Visions and Aspirations), The Next steps and finally the Peer Mentor training.

 Typically a mentor will work with individuals for up to six months - but it may be less depending on the goals of the person.